nanactrl/ssd_project/README.md

 ## Task Management Workflow

-- Register an account which require user to enter a username and a password.

 - When the login is successful, user will be redirected to the "main application".
 For a newly created account, there are no tasks created yet.

 - Click "add a task" button to create a task.
 This will redirect user to a page where they can create a task by giving it a title, description and a check or un-check status.
 Leave the checkbox uncheck if it is not done yet.